Ratstail91/sineQL/README.md

 ```
 create Book [
 	{
-		set title "The Philosepher's Kidney Stone"
+		create title "The Philosepher's Kidney Stone"
 	}
 	{
-		set title "The Chamber Pot of Secrets"
+		create title "The Chamber Pot of Secrets"
 	}
 	{
-		set title "The Prisoner of Aunt Kazban"
+		create title "The Prisoner of Aunt Kazban"
 	}
 	{
-		set title "The Goblet of the Fire Cocktail"
+		create title "The Goblet of the Fire Cocktail"
 	}
 	{
-		set title "The Order for Kleenex"
+		create title "The Order for Kleenex"
 	}
 	{
-		set title "The Half-Priced Pharmacy"
+		create title "The Half-Priced Pharmacy"
 	}
 	{
-		set title "Yeah, I Got Nothing"
+		create title "Yeah, I Got Nothing"
 	}
 ]
 ```